vincentbernat/dashkiosk/README.md

     $ rsync -rv --include '*chromecast*' --include '*/' --exclude '*' ~-dashkiosk/dist/public/* .
     $ git add *
     $ git commit -m "Update"

+# Docker

+There is a `Dockerfile` to run *Dashkiosk* inside Docker.
+In this case, it is unlikely that Chromecast will work as expected.
+You can run this container like this:

+    $ docker run -d -p 8080:8080 \
+                 -v /var/lib/dashkiosk/database:/database \
+                 vincentbernat/dashkiosk